15. i.MX Video Capture Driver¶

 This entity performs the IC pre-process encode task operations: color-space conversion, resizing (downscaling and upscaling), horizontal and vertical flip, and 90/270 degree rotation.
 Flip and rotation are provided via standard V4L2 controls.

-Like the ipuX_csiY IDMAC source, it can also perform simple de-interlace without motion compensation, and pixel reordering.
+Like the ipuX_csiY IDMAC source, this entity also supports simple de-interlace without motion compensation, and pixel reordering.

 This is the IC pre-processing viewfinder entity.
 It has a single sink pad from ipuX_ic_prp, and a single source pad.
 The source pad is routed to a capture device node, with a node name of the format “ipuX_ic_prpvf capture”.

-Like the ipuX_csiY IDMAC source, it can perform simple de-interlace without motion compensation.
-However, note that if the ipuX_vdic is included in the pipeline (ipuX_ic_prp is receiving from ipuX_vdic), it’s not possible to use simple de-interlace in ipuX_ic_prpvf, since the ipuX_vdic has already carried out de-interlacing (with motion compensation) and therefore the field type output from ipuX_ic_prp can only be none.
+Like the ipuX_csiY IDMAC source, this entity supports simple interweaving without motion compensation.
+However, note that if the ipuX_vdic is included in the pipeline (ipuX_ic_prp is receiving from ipuX_vdic), it’s not possible to use interweave in ipuX_ic_prpvf, since the ipuX_vdic has already carried out de-interlacing (with motion compensation) and therefore the field type output from ipuX_vdic can only be none (progressive).

 15.14.
 Capture Pipelines¶